javajosh/simpatico/stree3.md

 This is useful when the number of operations and constraints grow and need to all be revisited on each design iteration.
 A thoughtful reader may note that this document itself is iterative and cumulative, like a branch of an stree.

-# Step 1: An N-arry tree with residue-per-node
+# Step 1: An N-ary tree with residue-per-node
 Start with a simple n-arry tree.
 Primary OPERATION is `add(value, parent)`. private OPERATION `nodePath(node)`.